 When three-phase temporary generators are used on the Airport distribution system, it may be required to interchange the Generator A and C phase connection (i.e., connect Generator A phase to BWI Marshall C phase, B phase to B phase and C phase to A phase) to match the BWI Marshall system rotation.
 Temporary generator rotation shall be electrically tested by the Contractor prior to connecting to the BWI Marshall system.
 Generators connected to BWI Marshall 13.8 kV - 480 V unit substation emergency power quick connect systems shall be tested for proper rotation using the voltage phase sequence relay and associated generator rotation indicating light that is permanently installed on most substations.
-A substation Design Standard to be located at the substation and on the temporary generator connection point circuit breaker.
+A substation quick connect sequence of operation placard is required by the MAA Substation Design Standard to be located at the substation and on the temporary generator connection point circuit breaker.
 This placard explains the use of the quick connect scheme including the generator rotation indicating light.